Mitigating Phase Errors to Improve Signal Quality in RIS-Assisted Satellite Communications: System Model

 \section{System Model}

-In this section, a communication system is introduced that enables the transmission of data from a satellite to a user on Earth.
-The system utilizes a ground RIS to relay the signal from the satellite to the user, providing an indirect path for signal transmission alongside the direct line-of-sight (LOS) link.
-The entities involved, namely the Satellite (S), Reflecting Intelligent Surface (RIS), and User receiver (U), form a triangle, as shown in Fig. \eqref{fig: 0}.
-The signal propagation paths between these entities are defined by $d_{\mathrm{SR}}$ (S to RIS), $d_{\mathrm{SU}}$ (S to U directly), and $d_{\mathrm{RU}}$ (RIS to U).
-Given the global scale of satellite communications and the spherical nature of the Earth, spherical trigonometry is employed to estimate the distances involved in signal propagation.
-The elevation angles from the satellite to the RIS and the user are represented by $\theta_{sr}$ and $\theta_{su}$, respectively.
-These angles are in radian measure and can be obtained from the known positions (latitudes and longitudes) of the satellite, RIS, and user receiver \cite{Vallado2001}.
+This section outlines the architecture of the examined satellite-to-ground communication system.
+The proposed framework incorporates a terrestrial RIS to relay signals between the satellite (S) and the user terminal (U), establishing dual transmission pathways: an indirect RIS-assisted link and a direct line-of-sight (LOS) channel.
+Fig. \ref{fig:0}, illustrates the geometric arrangement and spatial configuration of S, RIS, and U. To specifically examine the impact of hardware-induced phase errors on RIS performance, we analyze a simplified single-user scenario.
+This setup minimizes other influences, such as multi-user interference and environmental variations, enabling a focused evaluation of phase error effects.
+This approach also provides a solid foundation for future expansion to multi-user systems.
+Furthermore, using a single scalar parameter simplifies our secondary goal of optimizing the RIS phase shifts, streamlining the design process and increasing adaptability for a wider range of applications.

-Given the Cartesian coordinates of the RIS at ($x_{r},y_{r},z_{r}$) and the user at ($x_{u},y_{u},z_{u}$), we can determine their corresponding geographic coordinates (latitude and longitude) as follows The RIS coordinates are given by:
+The distances involved in signal propagation are defined as $d_{\mathrm{SR}}$ (from S to RIS), $d_{\mathrm{SU}}$ (from S to U directly), and $d_{\mathrm{RU}}$ (from RIS to U).
+Given the global scale of satellite communications and the spherical geometry of the Earth, spherical trigonometry is employed to calculate these distances effectively.
+The elevation angles from the satellite to the RIS and the user terminal are denoted by $\theta_{sr}$ and $\theta_{su}$(in radians), respectively.
+These angles are determined based on the known geographic coordinates, specifically the latitude and longitude, of the satellite, RIS, and user terminal \cite{Vallado2001}.